richardzyx/node-microservice/README.md

-We have decided that the client will not have an noAck option and is set to true since we do not really care about whether the client has received the response.
-Welcome to fork if you would like this to be added!
+We have decided that the client will not have an noAck option and it is set to true since we do not really care about whether the client has received the response.
+Welcome to fork if you would like to add this feature!